Portadown F.C.: Early Irish League years (1924–1932)

-In August 1924, Portadown played their first senior game; the opponents that day were Glentoran.
+Portadown played their first senior game, in August 1924, against Glentoran.
 The first Irish League game played at Shamrock Park was against the champions Queens Island in a game that finished 0–0.

 In that first season, Portadown finished fourth, two points behind Belfast Celtic with Queens Island taking second place, behind champions Glentoran.
 Along the way, The Ports played some memorable matches, including a 4–3 victory over Linfield at Shamrock Park and a 1–0 win against Belfast Celtic in the City Cup.

 The 1925–26 season saw a continuation of their consolidation in the league with away victories at both Belfast Celtic and Linfield.

-After only nine seasons in senior football Portadown lifted their first senior trophy, defeating Glentoran 1–0 at Solitude in the Gold Cup Final.
-Thousands of Factory workers took a half-day off work and travelled to Belfast by train.
-Around 5,000 Ports fans were packed into Solitude to witness the victory.
-With only three minutes left and the scores level at 0–0, William Johnston scored the winning goal amid scenes of wild celebration for The Ports supporters.
+After nine seasons in senior football, Portadown won their first senior trophy, defeating Glentoran 1–0 at Solitude in the Gold Cup Final.
+Around 5,000 fans travelled to witness the win.
+With three minutes remaining and the scores level at 0–0, William Johnston scored the winning goal.

 As the team returned to town that night, they were met by thousands of people at the railway station and toured the town in an open top bus before stopping at St. Mark's Church for speeches.
-Chairman William Mullen led the speeches before igniting a terrific bonfire.
+Chairman William Mullen led the speeches before igniting a large bonfire.